Introduction to Shakespeare's Beehive

 by George Koppelman and Daniel Wechsler

 In their newly expanded study of Shakespeare’s Beehive: An Annotated Elizabethan Dictionary Comes to Light, antiquarian booksellers George Koppelman and Daniel Wechsler further their argument that the annotations in their copy of Baret’s Alvearie purchased on eBay belong to William Shakespeare.
 Using example after example, the authors demonstrate how the annotations and Baret’s text are intricately tied both to Shakespeare’s work and a number of previously speculated details from Shakespeare’s life.

 The Complete Dictionary with Annotations

-Every page of the annotated copy of Baret’s Alvearie is available for viewing to registered members of the Shakespeare’s Beehive community.
+Every page of the annotated copy of Baret’s Alvearie is available for viewing.
 A sampling of the different types of annotations is provided and defined, along with explanations as to where and how the annotator uses them.
 It is highly recommended that the second edition of Shakespeare’s Beehive: An Annotated Elizabethan Dictionary Comes to Light be read as a companion to studying the annotations and considering the possibility of Shakespeare as annotator.